jpcsp/jpcsp/README.txt

 multiple of these options can be specified (e.g., only "write" or "read32|write32").
 When "pause" is specified, the emulator is pausing when reading/writing the selected addresses.
 Otherwise, the emulator is just logging at INFO level the memory access.

+- Export 3D scene:
+You can export the current 3D scene of an application by selecting the corresponding file menu option.
+This will export the current 3D scene in Wavefront format (.obj/.mtl), including the textures used in the scene.
+The textures are stored in 32-bit .bmp format.
+You can then import the .obj file in a 3D modeling application (e.g. http://www.blender.org/).
+Lamps cannot be exported in Wavefront format, so you will probably need to manually add lighting to the imported scene.

+- Texture modding:
+You can try to modify one or multiple of the textures to perform modding of your application without changing its code.
+Following these steps:
+  a. export the 3D scene.
+The exported files will be located under the "export" directory.
+  b. change one or multiple texture files (.bmp).
+Keep the name of these files unchanged.
+  c. move the modified texture files to the following directory:
+        tmp/<DiscID>/Textures/Image0XXXXXXX.bmp
+     The DiscID has to be replaced by the 9-character Disc-ID of the application.
+     The DiscID is displayed, for example, by the UMD Browser.
+     Only move the textures you have really modified.
+The loading of texture files is slower.
+  d.
+Restart your application.
+The modded texture files should be loaded instead of the
+     application native ones.

 7. Explanation of the advanced Video options: